Three Little Chickpeas

 Jump to Recipe·Print Recipe

-The tofu crumbles are made by tossing crumbled tofu with tamari, nutritional yeast, and spices.
-Then it’s dried out in the oven to create a unique texture.
-The texture of the tofu crumbles is determined by their size, larger bits will be softer and small pieces will become crispy.
+Toss crumbled tofu with tamari, nutritional yeast, and spices.
+Then bake it in the oven to create a unique texture.
+The size of the crumbled tofu will determine the texture: larger bits will be softer, while smaller pieces will become crispy.

 Jump to: